-Construction activities have been mainly the repair and enlarging of old and worn out structures to meet new and increased demands.
+Engineering surveys, drainage studies and soil mechanics investigations were started in 1950.
+Construction activities so far have been mainly the repair and enlargement of old and worn out structures to meet new and increased demands.
 Twelve thousand acres of new land in the Hays district of the Bow River irrigation project were prepared for settlement in 1951.
-A complete irrigation distribution system was installed in the area.
+A complete irrigation distribution system was installed in the area (see also p.
+396).

-Red Deer Irrigation Project.-The proposed Red Deer River development concerns the irrigation of an estimated 400,000 acres of land located in the east-central part of Alberta.
+Red Deer Irrigation Project.-The proposed Red Deer River development concerns the irrigation of an estimated 400,000 acres of land located in the eastcentral part of Alberta.
 The project will consist of a dam on the Red Deer River at Ardley and about 100 miles of main canal to two main reservoirs-Craig Lake and Hamilton Lake.
 The dam will contain power installations to produce power for pumping and also for sale commercially.
 An estimated 20,000,000 kwh. of water power will be available for sale when fully developed.
-Engineering topographic and plain table surveys on lands proposed for irrigation are all but completed.
-Engineering surveys on proposed irrigation works are also nearing a stage of completion and negotiations are under way to finalize all those phases of study pertinent to the development of the project.
+Plans for the development of the project are under preparation.